-5. CALMET/CALPUFF Modeling Methodology
+3. CALMET/CALPUFF Modeling Methodology

-In this CALPUFF application, the CALMET/CALPUFF model setup is based on the January 2005 modeling performed by CH2M HILL for the Public Service Company Comanche Unit 3 PSD permit application because it underwent extensive review by the Division and by Federal Land Managers as part of the PSD permitting process.
-The Division modified the CALPUFF input files to include three additional Class I areas.
+For the subject-to-BART modeling, the Division will use the January 2005 CALMET/CALPUFF parameter settings and input files generated by CH2M HILL for the Public Service Company Comanche Unit 3 PSD permit application because it underwent extensive review by the Division and by Federal Land Managers as part of the PSD permitting process.
+The Division has modified the CALPUFF input files to include three additional Class I areas.
 It has also been modified as necessary to account for PM10 speciation.
 An additional post-processing step with POSTUTIL has been added to implement ammonia limiting.
-The CALPOST model setup was changed to make it consistent with the U.S. EPA's BART guideline.
-In addition, the Division reviewed available data to determine appropriate ammonia background values for various parts of Colorado.
-The Division also performed sensitivity tests to understand the response of the model to changes in ammonia background concentration levels.
-Since the currently available version of CALPOST does not generate 98th percentile results, the Division modified CALPOST to generate a file with a full distribution of daily delta-deciview values for each receptor.
-In addition, the Division wrote a FORTRAN processor to generate 98th percentile results.
+The CALPOST model setup is different from the setup for PSD permit modeling and should be consistent with the U.S. EPA's BART guideline.
+In addition, the Division has reviewed available data to determine appropriate ammonia background values for various parts of Colorado.
+The Division has performed sensitivity tests to understand the response of the model to changes in ammonia background concentration levels.
+Since the current regulatory version of CALPOST does not generate 98th percentile results, the Division has modified CALPOST to generate a file with a full distribution of daily delta-deciview values for each receptor.
+In addition, the Division developed a FORTRAN processor to generate 98th percentile results.